BieremaBoyzProgramming/bbpPairings/README.txt

 for draws and cannot infer it.

 For this reason, we must introduce an extension to the TRF(bx) format.
-The extension uses codes BBW and BBD for specifying the number of points awarded for a win and a draw, respectively.
+The extension uses codes BBW, BBD, BBL, BBZ, BBF, and BBU for specifying the number of points awarded for a win, draw, played loss, zero-point bye, forfeit loss, or pairing-allocated bye, respectively.
 The format is
 BBW pp.p
 BBD pp.p
+...
 Thus, for a tournament with 3 points for wins and 1 point for draws, the TRF(bx) should contain the lines
 BBW  3.0
 BBD  1.0
+If BBU is not specified, it defaults to the score for a win.
+All other parameters default individually to particular values (1.0, 0.5, or 0.0) if not specified.

-If the tournament uses the standard point system (as of the 2014 rules), that is, 1 point for wins and 0.5 points for draws, these lines are not necessary.
+If the tournament uses the standard point system (as of the 2014 rules), these lines are not necessary.

 Because this requirement causes an incompatibility with the TRF(x) representation of non-standard point system tournaments that could be overlooked